solidfire/solidfire-cli/README.md

 Description:

 The TestConnectEnsemble API method is used to verify connectivity with a sepcified database ensemble.
 By default it uses the ensemble for the cluster the node is associated with.
-Alternatively you can provide a different ensemble to test connectivity with.Note: This method is available only through the per-node API endpoint 5.0 or later.
+Alternatively you can provide a different ensemble to test connectivity with.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: